osca3666/Boulder-s-List/README.md

 ### Database:
 * PostgreSQL: Our primary database for storing application data.
 ### API:
-* RapidAPI: Used to connect with various third-party APIs efficiently and securely.
+* RapidAPI (Overlay of Google Maps API): Used to connect with various third-party APIs efficiently and securely.
 ### Containerization:
 * Docker: Used to containerize our application, ensuring consistency across different development and deployment environments.